 2. Costly and Complex Customization

 Some companies choose to implement their ERP system right out of the box, making no changes to its baseline functionality or source code.
-However, many companies customize their solution at least somewhat to meet their unique business needs.
+However, many companies customize their solution to some extent to meet their unique business needs.

 Small-scale changes can be manageable, but the process can quickly snowball.
-Customizations can become overly expensive and time-consuming.
-It’s common for businesses to underestimate how long they will take or how much they will cost.
+Without strong project management and governance, customizations can become overly expensive and time-consuming.

 3. Implementation Roadblocks

-When implementing an ERP system, some companies encounter challenges that threaten to derail their efforts.
-With proper planning, most of these problems can be avoided, but simply getting started can be the hardest part of all.
+When implementing an ERP system, most companies encounter challenges that threaten to derail their efforts.
+With proper project management, most of these problems can be avoided.

-For example, the project team must work with many different stakeholders to determine which ERP system to purchase.
-These team members are spread across various departments including:
+For one, the project team must work with many different stakeholders throughout the project.
+These team members are spread across various departments and each department naturally has its own pain points it wants to address.
+In short, achieving strategic alignment can be a challenge.

-Even with strategic alignment, you will encounter other implementation challenges.
+Even with strategic alignment, you will encounter implementation challenges, such as

 For some, the benefits of an ERP system outweigh the drawbacks.
 For others, the challenges are just too significant to surmount.